EPCCed/eidf-docs/docs/services/gpuservice/faq.md

 The current limit is 8 GPUs per pod.
 Each underlying host node has either 4 or 8 GPUs.
 If you request 8 GPUs, you will be placed in a queue until a node with 8 GPUs is free or other jobs to run.
 If you request 4 GPUs this could run on a node with 4 or 8 GPUs.

+### What are the maximum resources for a Pod?

+A single pod exists on a single node of the service and can only use up to the resources of that node.

+To try to maximise how many nodes a pod could run on, the current maximum limits for pods are:

+- CPU: 192
+- Memory: 890GiB
+- GPU Count: 8

+Note that this is a compromise and some nodes are smaller than this so cannot schedule pods requesting the maximum.

 ### Why did a validation error occur when submitting a pod or job with a valid specification file?

 If an error like the below occurs: